thevahidal/jake/README.md

 > 5. Within the new window, click on the green "Run Workflow" button.
 > 6. GitHub Actions will initiate the deployment process for your static content to GitHub Pages.

+Sure!
+Here's an improved version:

+### Configuring Custom Domain
+If you want to use your custom domain for your website hosted on GitHub Pages, it's a straightforward process.
+Just follow these steps:

+1. Go to the **Settings** tab of your GitHub repository.
+2. Select **Pages** tab in the sidebar.
+3. Under the **Custom domain** section, enter your desired domain name.
+4. Click **Save**.

+That's it!
+Your GitHub Pages site will now be accessible using your custom domain.

+For more detailed instructions and information on using a custom domain with GitHub Pages, you can refer to the [official GitHub Docs](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site).

 ## Contributing

 If you find any issues or have suggestions for improvement, please feel free to contribute by submitting a pull request or creating an issue in the repository.